Azure/Cloud-Native/website/blog-cnny/2023-01-22/30days.md

 ## Let's Get Started!

 Now you know everything!
 We hope you are as excited as we are to dive into a full month of active learning and doing!
-Don't forget to [subscribe](https://azure.github.io/Cloud-Native/cnny-2023/rss.xml?WT.mc_id=javascript-74010-ninarasi) for updates in your favorite feed reader! **And look out for our first Cloud-native Funcdamentals post on January 23rd!**
+Don't forget to [subscribe](https://azure.github.io/Cloud-Native/cnny-2023/rss.xml?WT.mc_id=javascript-74010-ninarasi) for updates in your favorite feed reader! **And look out for our first Cloud-native Fundamentals post on January 23rd!**

 ---